-If you or someone you love is addicted to hydrocodone/homatropine, call our free helpline (888)-459-5511 for more information on the right treatment option.
-Advisors are available to answer your questions on narcotic dependence, give you more information on safe withdrawal from opioids, and guide you towards enduring recovery from prescription medication abuse.
+If one is addicted to hydrocodone/homatropine, call our free helpline (888)-459-5511 for more information on the right treatment option.
+Advisors are available to answer the questions on narcotic dependence, give more information on safe withdrawal from opioids, and guide towards enduring recovery from prescription medication abuse.
 Calls are always confidential and secure.

 - HYCODAN (Hydrocodone Bitartrate and Homatropine Methylbromide) TABLETS AND ORAL SOLUTION, https://www.accessdata.fda.gov/drugsatfda_docs/label/2017/005213s038lbl.pdf

 - HYDROCODONE BITARTRATE AND HOMATROPINE METHYLBROMIDE- hydrocodone bitartrate and homatropine methylbromide solution, https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=7d45e534-338b-4c98-b85f-edd19a287e14